My Favorite Things: Coltrane at Newport: Recording and release history

-Reception
+Critical reception

 In a review for AllMusic, Steve Leggett wrote: "Since Coltrane did lengthy versions of his signature arrangement of 'My Favorite Things' in both 1963 and 1965..., it's impossible not to compare the approach of the two different drummers.
 Haynes has a lighter, skittering touch that gives the piece a kind of airiness while Jones is all power and propulsion which makes for a more ambiguous and ominous feel.
 Both versions are striking, but the real treat here is the 23 minute and change take on 'Impressions' from 1963...
 Here Coltrane and Haynes trade phrases and percussive glides after Tyner and Garrison lay out what is a truly wonderful dialogue between two veteran jazz musicians.
 There's little doubt that the quartet hits with more raw power with Jones driving it, but here Haynes' contribution is perfect for the moment.
 Taken together, the 1963 and 1965 sets make a nice whole, and having two great drummers with slightly different approaches only underscores how complete Coltrane's vision was at this point in his career."

-Writing for All About Jazz, Chris May commented: "Putting these two Newport appearances together on one disc serves... as a graphic illustration of Coltrane's journey towards the sonic extremes of his final few years... until the his death in 1967.
+Writing for All About Jazz, Chris May commented: "Putting these two Newport appearances together on one disc serves... as a graphic illustration of Coltrane's journey towards the sonic extremes of his final few years... until his death in 1967.
 Even allowing for the presence of two massively different drummers—the turbulent Jones and the more measured Haynes—the shift in Coltrane's aesthetic is profound.
 The two versions of the soprano showcase 'My Favorite Things' bookmark the process, from the more or less conventional lyricism of the first, to the freer, more abrasive tonalities entering the second.
 We know the story already, of course, but hearing these two tracks practically back-to-back certainly emphasizes it."